- CrashPlan for Home

 - Reconnect your computer or connect a replacement computer to the backup on CrashPlan Central.

-- Restore any file from your CrashPlan Central backup using the CrashPlan app, the CrashPlan mobile app, or the CrashPlan web app.
+- Restore any file from your CrashPlan Central backup using the CrashPlan app or the CrashPlan web app.

 Either of these options resets the 180-day counter for activity on your backup.
 If your computer is not regularly connected to CrashPlan Central, you may need to take action again after another 180 days has passed.